Congo election head says presidential vote unlikely this year

 In response to Nangaa's comments, opposition leader Felix Tshisekedi wrote on Twitter that the commission president "had declared war on the Congolese people" and promised a full response by the country's main opposition bloc on Monday.

-(Reporting By Aaron Ross; Editing by Mary Milliken)
+Reporting By Aaron Ross; Editing by Mary Milliken